Digital security could learn a lot from engineering's great disasters.

 In 1944, a natural gas fire devastated part of Cleveland, killing 128 people.
 Engineers built a gas tank that failed when exposed to liquefied natural gas' extreme cold; nearby structures were torched when the leaking gas ignited.
 Engineers weren't aware of the tank's failure properties, and no defensive measures were in place to protect civilian infrastructure.

 This disaster revealed the need to (1) implement plans and defenses to contain catastrophes, (2) monitor to detect problems and warn potential victims and (3) test all equipment to be sure it operates as expected.
-Today, liquefied natural gas tanks are surrounded by berms capable of containing
+Today, liquefied natural gas tanks are surrounded by berms capable of containing a spill and are monitored for indications of problems; also, buildings stand far from tanks, just in case.

 In 1981, a walkway in the Kansas City Hyatt Regency hotel collapsed, killing 114 people.
 A construction change approved by the "structural engineer of record" resulted in an incredibly weak implementation.
 Cost was not to blame; a part that might have prevented the failure sold for $1.
 Lack of oversight, poor accountability, broken processes, a rushed build and compromise of the original design were at fault.
 Sound familiar?